Suicide attack: Preventing capture

 During the First Jewish–Roman War, the letter of the Sicarii determined that the people in the besieged city of Masada should commit mass suicide, and even murder family members, to avoid capture during the Siege of Masada.

 The story of Masada is prominent in Israeli culture.

 The Sicarii Jewish sect are also sometimes described as carrying out "suicidal" attacks against their enemies (see below).

-Other than as a way to cause enemy casualties, another situation in which some militaries and related bodies (such as intelligence agencies) encourage their own members to commit suicide is too avoid being captured by the enemy.
+Other than as a way to cause enemy casualties, another situation in which some militaries and related bodies (such as intelligence agencies) encourage their own members to commit suicide is to avoid being captured by the enemy.
 The concept also often includes the use of intentional friendly fire.
 Either to avoid disclose of military secrets, avoid the need for a prisoner exchange, or for more intangible ideological motives.
 Individuals are encouraged by a perception that capture is a fate worse than death, and the likelihood of torture is strongly emphasised in internal propaganda.
 Sometimes, to the point that even civilians embrace the concept of dying (or killing people on their own side) to avoid capture.

 In some cases, special forces of Western militaries have been provided with suicide pills to take if they are at risk of capture.

 Some militaries of nation states avoid equipping their troops with any means specifically designed to facilitate suicide, but imply that soldiers are obliged to resort to extreme measures to avoid capture including taking their own lives, or killing their comrades, with whatever means are available.
 Hand grenades have been repeatedly used or recommended.

 In 1952, three Chinese soldiers reportedly killed themselves with hand grenades to avoid capture.

 Military commanders have reportedly recommended explosives such as hand grenades as a means of suicide, for the advantage of killing as many of the would-be captors as possible, thus converting the situation into an improvised suicide attack.